sthiele/hasple/README.md

 hasple
 ======

-A simple Answer Set solver in Haskell
+An experimental answer set solver in Haskell

 compile
 -------